-Once you received and download your CSV via email, the easiest way to view the form response data is to import the CSV into Google Sheets or Excel.
+Once you received and downloaded your CSV via email, the easiest way to view the form response data is to import the CSV into Google Sheets or Excel.
 The example below uses Google Sheets.

-The file will come in the email in a .gz format, so you may need to convert this to .csv before uploading to your product of choice.
-On a Mac you'll simply click the file, which will open it and automatically convert it to a .csv format.
+The file will come in the email in a .gz format, so you may need to convert this to .csv before uploading it to your product of choice.
+On a Mac, you'll simply click the file, which will open it and automatically convert it to a .csv format.
 On Windows, you may need to use a conversion software like WinZip or 7-Zip.

 Open your new sheet and in the 'File' tab, select 'Import'.

 You will then see a few options.
-You can choose whichever options make the most sense for you but, for a new Google sheet, the default options will work just fine.
+You can choose whichever options make the most sense for you but, for a new Google Sheet, the default options will work just fine.